 Film Studies involves studying all aspects of film, including the contexts in which films are made, distributed and viewed by audiences around the world.
 Although there is some practical production work - you actually make films - the emphasis of the subject is on studying film.
 A significant part of both the AS and A2 courses involves the close study of the Hollywood mainstream and British filmmaking as well as independent and alternative films.
 This should mean that you'll be introduced to everything from the latest Hollywood blockbusters to British, European and World cinema.

 No prior qualification is required, although 5 Cs are required at GCSE and we would prefer B grades in English.
 Although there is a practical component — this is an essay writing subject and textual analysis draws on and develops the skills of written expression.

 While Film Studies is a relatively recent A Level, it is well established and fully recognised by all universities.
-It could be combined very successfully with Humanities, ICT, Drama and the Creative Arts subjects and it complements Media Studies or Communication at AS.
+It could be combined very successfully with Humanities, ICT, Drama and the Creative Arts subjects and it complements Media Studies.

 Whatever your other subjects, Film Studies offers you the opportunity to work on, what is for many people, a principal source of imaginative and aesthetic pleasure in the contemporary world.

 - Analysis of film texts: A consideration of the ways in which the following elements create meaning for the spectator - narrative, genre and technical codes such as camera work and sound.

 - Creative Work: An idea for an original film, and a storyboard or screenplay for one sequence, or a short film, supported by a written evaluation.